madhu82764/Project_Hardware_implementation_of_ECC/README.md

 Curve Cryptography.
 The multiplier is divided into five main parts, the right most top processing element, the top processing elements, the right border processing elements, the left border processing elements and the main processing elements.

+The implementation using reversible gates is done using Qiskit.